465 related texts · 4 related myths · Page 4 of 10

-But not just any book.
+Not just any book.
 According to Legends of the Jews, that incredible compilation by Rabbi Louis Ginzberg, this was a sapphire book, encased in gold!
 Think of the bling!
-More im...
+More import...

 The sky, once a comforting blue, now a swirling canvas of grey, pregnant with a deluge unlike anything humanity had ever witnessed.
 The first drops fall, fat and heavy, then a torr...

-According to Ginzberg's retelling in Legends of the Jews, even as the world was collapsing around them, some people doubled down on their wickedness.
+Even as the world was collapsing around them, some people doubled down on their wickedness.
 Can you imagine?
-As the water ...
+As the water began to gush forth from the very earth – the springs burs...

-We often picture him building, gathering animals, maybe arguing with his neighbors.
+The familiar picture has him building, gathering animals, maybe arguing with his neighbors.
 But what about his personal life?
-It turns out, there's a story there, too, a very human story o...
+It turns out, there's a story there, too, a very human...

 It wasn't just about finding a male and female of each species.
 According to tradition, moral character played a surprising role.
 The entire world was drowning in wickedness.
 Noah ...

 The Bible itself gives us some clues, but the full picture?
 It's painted in vibrant detail in the Legends of the Jews, Louis Ginzberg's masterful compilation of rabbinic lore.
-So, ...
+The ...

 The story goes way back, all the way back to Noah and the ark. after the flood, Noah needed to know if the waters had receded.
 So, naturally, he sent out a raven.
 Now, ravens are k...